SylwiaGrudkowska/JDemetra-documentation/pages/case-studies/detailedsa-benchmarking.md

     multiplicative decomposition).
 The default value is 1.

 2. To launch the benchmarking procedure click on the apply button.
-The results are displayed on four panels.
-The top-left one compares the original product of a seasonal adjustment procedure with the result from applying a benchmarking to the seasonal adjustment.
+The results are displayed in four panels.
+The top-left one compares the original output from the seasonal adjustment procedure with the result from applying a benchmarking to the seasonal adjustment.
 The bottom-left panel highlights the differences between these two results.
-The outcomes are also presented in a table on the top-right panel.
+The outcomes are also presented in a table in the top-right panel.
 The relevant statistics concerning relative differences are presented in the bottom-right panel.